What is a Part 18 Request for Information (“RFI”)?

 The Court can direct that information provided under an RFI must not be used for any purpose except for that of the proceedings in which it is given (paragraph 18.2 of CPR 18).

-Failure to comply with order for RFI
+Failure to comply with a Part 18 order

 If you fail to comply with a court order to provide further information that are final orders, this can result in unless orders which can eventually lead to your case being struck out.